 Lastly, if you are not a fan of Focus modes, you should disable them.
 This will turn off the Focus status and remove the ‘Has notifications silenced’ message.

 In iOS 15, go to Settings > Focus.
-Tap on a Focus mode and turn it off on the next screen.
-Check other interesting ways to turn off Focus mode on iPhone.
+Tap on the desired Focus mode and turn it off on the next screen.
+Know other ways to turn off Focus mode on iPhone.

-Tip: If only one person is seeing the ‘Has notifications silenced’ message for your chat, try adding them in the allowed people list of Focus modes.
+Tip: If only one person is seeing the ‘Has notifications silenced’ message for your chat, try adding them to the allowed people list of Focus modes.
 Or, open their chat in the Messages app.
 Tap on the contact name at the top and turn off the toggle next to Share focus status.

 Fix: Focus Status Greyed Out